Edwardx89/airportDistance/Readme.md

 },
 ```

-The following code will display the autocomplete search results when you are typing (min of 3 letters to activate the autocomplete functions).
+The following code will display the autocomplete search results when you are typing (min of 3 letters to activate the autocomplete function).

 ```
 // this is necessary to allow html entities to display properly in the jqueryUI labels